cchangelabs/flake8-class-attributes-order/README.md

 ### Strict mode

-There is another preconfigured order that is more strict on private subtypes:
+There is another preconfigured order that is stricter on private subtypes:

 - `__new__`
 - `__init__`
 - `__post_init__`
-- other magic method
+- other magic methods
 - `@property`
 - `@staticmethod`
 - `@classmethod`